An Irish Goodbye actor reveals being starstruck made him late on stage at Baftas

 The 30-year-old actor, who has Down’s syndrome, was also asked about his campaign work on behalf of people with disabilities following his addresses to the European Parliament and Northern Ireland Assembly, known as Stormont.

-He said: “Well, that’s put it this way, I’m the first person with Down’s syndrome to not just pick up a Bafta but, finger’s crossed, an Oscar.
+He said: “Well, let’s put it this way, I’m the first person with Down’s syndrome to not just pick up a Bafta but, finger’s crossed, an Oscar.

 “I always say to people ‘never judge a book by its cover’ because anybody can act, it doesn’t matter if you have Down’s syndrome.”